 There is also a great deal of research on “random acts of kindness.”
 The Honey Foundation has a website that tracks and summarizes the latest research on this aspect of kindness and can be accessed at honeyfoundation.org.
 However, the idea that acts of kindness are labeled as “random” dilutes the power of kindness.
 I believe every act of kindness is intentional and deliberate.
-For example, a few years ago while I was away traveling, my partner, who was at home alone, was stung on her finger by a scorpion while she was reaching into a lower kitchen cupboard.
+For example, a few years ago while I was away traveling, my partner, who was at home alone, was reaching into a lower kitchen cupboard when she was stung on her finger by a scorpion.
 She had an immediate allergic reaction of extreme numbness in her stung hand, throat constriction, and excruciating pain.
 We were new to the neighborhood, so she had only two telephone numbers to call for help.
 The first neighbor blew her off, saying she was in her pajamas and could not come over.
 So she called the second neighbor.
 He immediately rushed over, escorted her to his car, and sped to the only nearby clinic where she received an antidote.

 What distinguishes these two neighbors’ responses?
 Why was one too busy or just plain disinterested while the other responded to her call immediately?
 I propose the neighbor who showed kindness was one whose inherent prosocial tendencies had been encouraged by his upbringing and circumstances, whereas the second neighbor’s had not.
 The helping neighbor was a retired veterinarian who had devoted his professional life to ministering to animals in need.
 The non-helping neighbor was an artist and someone accustomed to pursuing her own interests.
 The point is not that all artists are self-serving and all veterinarians are self-sacrificing.
 The point is some people have a deeper sense of the value of others and a stronger willingness to be of service to others.
 These are the people who are far more likely to demonstrate acts of kindness.